Service discovery and linksEstimated reading time: 11 minutes

 common, it could use the

-db-1.common which Docker Cloud will resolve to the appropriate IP.
+db-1.common which Docker Cloud resolves to the appropriate IP.

 Discovering services or containers not included in a stack